ProjectEvergreen/www.greenwoodjs.dev/src/pages/index.md

 <div class="capabilities-content item2">
   <span>Server Rendering</span>
   <i>build-ssg.svg</i>
   <p>Web Components are not only a great component model, but also a great templating model for generating static HTML.
-Below is a dynamic page in Greenwood powered by the <em>Custom Elements</em> API and server-rendering an imported custom element.</p>
+Below is a dynamic page in Greenwood powered by the <strong>Custom Elements</strong> API and server-rendering an imported custom element.</p>

   ```js
   // src/pages/products.js